 Or go to our Shopify Theme Detector directly

 When it comes to queries coming into your business, many of them will be about orders that have already been made on your website and the customer is waiting for information.
-These kind of queries are time-consuming and in most cases, unnecessary for your business.
+These kinds of queries are time-consuming and, in most cases, unnecessary for your business.
 Customers should be able to resolve these queries without you unless there is a significant problem with the order.

 So, here are some things that you can do to reduce the number of customer queries about order deliveries on your Shopify website.